jeanpehk/doubly-generic/README.md

 Polytypic Programming in Coq (Verbruggen, de Vries, Hughes):
 - https://dl.acm.org/doi/pdf/10.1145/1411318.1411326
 - Does not consider arity-genericity.
-- Kind-indexed universe (like with W + C) -> could be extended to be doubly generic.
+- Kind-indexed universe (like with W + C) -> could be extended to be doubly-generic.
 - Uses Coq.

 Main outcome of this library: